AdithyaSean/smart-security-server/README.md

 ### README.md

-# Enhanced Security Vision
+# Automated Home Security System

-Enhanced Security Vision is a Python project that utilizes computer vision techniques to detect changes in intensity and faces in images captured from a network camera throut url.
+Automated Home Security System is a Python project that utilizes computer vision techniques to detect changes in intensity and faces in images captured from a network camera through URL.
 It also enhances the detected faces using various image processing techniques like contrast enhancement and sharpening.

 ## Features